African American Studies

 Broad spectrum of reference information.
 Full-text database that combines information from over 1,000 books and monographs, major literary encyclopedias and reference works, hundreds of literary journals, and unique sources not available anywhere else.
 Contains detailed information on the most studied authors and their works.

 Covers authors and their works across regions, eras, and genres.
 Includes biographical and critical overviews, and many interviews of authors.
-Contains the full text of volumes in Contemporary Literary Criticism, Twentieth-Century Literary Criticism, Nineteenth-Century Literature Criticism, Literature Criticism 1400-1800, Shakespeare Criticism, Classical & Medieval Literature Criticism, and Drama Criticism.
+Contains the full text of volumes in Children’s Literature Review, Classical & Medieval Literature Criticism, Contemporary Literary Criticism, Drama Criticism, Literature Criticism 1400-1800, Nineteenth-Century Literature Criticis, Twentieth-Century Literary Criticism, Shakespeare Criticism, Shakespearean Literature Criticism and Something About the Author Online.

 Provides full text of biographies, bibliographies, literary criticism, and other resources on authors of all categories and eras.

 Provides full text of biographies, bibliographies, literary criticism, and other resources on authors of all categories and eras.

-Digital edition of the Goldsmiths'-Kress collections of books on that document economic and business activity in the West, from the last half of the 15th century to the mid-19th century.
+Digital edition of the Goldsmiths'-Kress collections of books on that document economic and business activity in the West, from 1450 to 1945.
 Materials include books, pamphlets and ephemera and cover a broad range of topics in political science, history, sociology, and banking, finance, transportation and manufacturing.

 Provides citations to articles, books, book chapters, and dissertations on all aspects of modern literature, language, and linguistics.

 Digital archive of U.S. newspapers from the 19th century.

 Full-text of hundreds of dictionaries and other reference works in the humanities and social sciences, published by Oxford University Press.